 The two companies paid 90 executives a total of $92 million and paid another 2,000 senior professionals a total of $455 million in 2011, the report said.
 Median compensation to vice presidents was $388,000, while median pay for company directors was $205,300.

 Fannie Mae and Freddie Mac have drawn almost $190 billion in taxpayer aid since they were taken into U.S. conservatorship in September of 2008 when investments in risky loans pushed them to the brink of insolvency.
 They’ve paid a combined $50 billion in dividends back to the U.S. Treasury.

-Kelli Parsons, a spokeswoman for Fannie Mae (FNMA), said it’s “critical” for the company to pay competitive salaries.
+Kelli Parsons, a spokeswoman for Fannie Mae (FNMA:US), said it’s “critical” for the company to pay competitive salaries.